Introduction of Client-Server Database

 • Scalability:

-• Client-server architectures can be scaled by adding more powerful servers, improving network infrastructure, or load-balancing across multiple servers to handle increased client demand or larger databases.
+• It can be scaled by adding more powerful servers, improving network infrastructure, or load-balancing across multiple servers to handle increased client demand or larger databases.

 • Centralized Management: